 Recipe Ingredients

-- Boneless pork chops: many people don't like dealing with bones, so I went with a boneless cut of pork chops for this recipe.
+- Boneless pork chops: Many people don't like dealing with bones, so I went with a boneless cut of pork chops for this recipe.
 Bones generally give flavor and moisture to meat, but you'll find with the cooking method of this recipe (called braising), you get the best pork chops that are moist not dry.

-- Onion: brown, yellow, or sweet all caramelize well adding great flavor.
+- Onion: Brown, yellow, or sweet all caramelize well adding great flavor.
 Don't use red onion because of the color; you will have pink sauce!

 - Thyme leaves: I prefer fresh but dry works too if fresh is not available.
 Use ⅓ of the amount of fresh is the rule.

-- Fats: use both extra virgin olive oil and unsalted butter for the best flavor.
+- Fats: Use both extra virgin olive oil and unsalted butter for the best flavor.
 Always buy unsalted butter so you control the salt in the dish.

-- Broth: low sodium chicken broth or beef broth.
+- Broth: Low sodium chicken broth or beef broth.
 Check the freezer section at the store for good options versus canned or boxed and read labels for salt and ingredients.

-- Wine: dry white wine is my go-to but a little dry sherry is nice too.
+- Wine: Dry white wine is my go-to but a little dry sherry is nice too.
 Don't buy a big bottle to cook with; get the airline sized bottles.
 Works great!

-- Dairy: creme fraiche (French-style sour cream) gives you a smooth, rich sauce.
+- Dairy: Creme fraiche (French-style sour cream) gives you a smooth, rich sauce.
 Do not sub regular sour cream as it will curdle.
 Creme fraiche has double the fat content.

 - Mustard: Dijon mustard give the best flavor.
 If you like it spicy, try a spicy mustard.

-See recipe card for all ingredients and quantities.
+See recipe card for all ingredients and quantities, salt and black pepper.

 If you enjoy pork, try this roast pork tenderloin with a creamy Dijon mustard sauce.